| Melting glaciers, shrinking polar ice and

 from its research goal 'to study variability and change of the Canadian CRYospheric

+SYStem'.
 The cryosphere is the portion of the world's climate system

 which consists of snow and ice deposits, including ice sheets, ice caps, glaciers, sea